 The NSBA supports the inclusion of indigenous peoples in the economy in line with the Truth and Reconciliation Commission Call to Action #92.
 The NSBA supports efforts to educate and assist the industry in achieving economic reconciliation.

 We support policy, legislation, and industrial activity regarding energy & resources that have a positive economic impact on the province while being environmentally responsible.

-Civic and provincial budget reviews to ensure that government spending is in the best interests of businesses and taxpayers, including monitoring for accountability purposes and promoting modernization of government processes.
+Civic and provincial budget reviews to ensure that government spending is in the best interests of businesses and taxpayers, including monitoring for accountability purposes and promoting the modernization of government processes.
 Key to this initiative is our annual pre-budget civic taxation review, which has been well-received by the City and continues to help improve the transparency of the civic budget.